TahaBilalCS/Reinforce-Jest-Enzyme/README.md

 # Testing with Jest/Enzyme
-Learning to use Enzyme to test React specific funcionalities now that I have gained a working experience of React.
+Learning to use Enzyme to test React components independelty now that I have gained a working experience of React.
+Includes Redux.

 ### `npm test`